Kari Arkivuo: Go Ahead Eagles

 After struggling with injuries and facing a relegation with Sandefjord, Arkivuo left the club and joined the Eerste Divisie side Go Ahead Eagles in 2009.

 Häcken

 During the summer 2010 it was announced that Arkivuo had signed a 1+3 year-contract with Allsvenskan side BK Häcken.

 FC Lahti

 In October 2019 it was announced that Arkivuo would be returning to play for FC Lahti in Veikkausliiga.

 International career

 After playing 15 times for the Finland U21, Arkivuo made his national team debut on 12 November 2005 in a friendly match against Estonia and went on scoring in the 2−2 home draw.
 After appearing mostly in friendlies, Arkivuo was called up by national coach Mixu Paatelainen for the Euro 2012 qualifying matches, where he has been playing as a right back.
 After the UEFA Euro 2012 qualifications he established himself as a regular in the national team and has appeared in every qualification campaign since.

+Coaching career

+After his retirement, Arkivuo has worked as a youth talent coach for FC Lahti.
+On 18 July 2024, he started as an assistant coach of the FC Lahti first team.

 Personal life

-He is commonly known by the nickname Arkikari amongst the supporters of Finland national team.
+He is commonly known by the nickname Arki-Kari amongst the supporters of Finland national team.